-Wildlife is a public trust resource that is managed for the benefit of everyone.
-That’s a core tenet of the North American Model of Wildlife Management and an essential part of what makes Montana such a great place to live.
-MWF works to prevent special interests from taking ownership of wildlife away from the public.
-We also fight to defend the authority of wildlife managers to rely on sound science and not private profits.
+The public trust doctrine of wildlife management in North America states that wildlife is property of the people of the United States, to be held, in trust, by state governments for the benefit of the resources themselves and the public.
+That doctrine is a core tenet of the North American Model of Wildlife Conservation and an essential part of what makes Montana such a great place to live and recreate in.
+MWF works to prevent special interests from taking ownership of wildlife away from the public while defending the authority of wildlife managers to rely on sound science and not private profits.